scala/scala3/docs/docs/reference/contextual/extension-methods.md

 ### Operators

 The extension method syntax also applies to the definition of operators.
-In this case it is allowed and preferable to omit the period between the leading parameter list and the operator.
+This case is indicated by omitting the period between the leading parameter list and the operator.
 In each case the definition syntax mirrors the way the operator is applied.
 Examples:
 ```scala
 def (x: String) < (y: String) = ...